 Before delving into any digital performance marketing campaign, you must first establish your campaign goals.
 Do you want to create awareness about your brand or sell products?

-Your goals will determine where your ads will be shown, who it will be shown to, and several other factors.
+Your goals will determine where your ads will be shown, who they will be shown to, and several other factors.
 Plan your content and budget around your goals.

 Once you have established your goals, you can then create campaigns that target those specific goals.